Architecture first. Pipes second.

 AI & agent infrastructure

-Retrieval-augmented generation, vector databases, evaluation frameworks, and model gateway patterns.
-The plumbing that makes AI agents reliable in production.
+What keeps AI agents reliable in production.
 Customer-facing agents shipped as products live on Product Development; internal agents pointed at your own team live on Custom Solution Development.

 Embedding pipelines, vector stores (Pinecone, Weaviate, pgvector), and chunking strategies.